turbot/terraform-provider-pipes/docs/resources/workspace_datatank_table.md

 - `created_by` - The unique identifier of the actor that created this datatank.
 - `datatank_id` - The unique identifier of the datatank.
 - `datatank_table_id` - The unique identifier of the datatank table.
-- `desired_state` - The desired state of the datatank table.
 - `freshness` - A summary of the freshness of the datatank table and its parts.
 - `migrating_freshness` - A summary of the freshness of the datatank table and its parts when the table is migrating.
 - `migrating_name` - The name of the datatank table when the table is migrating.